Ion Accelerator - Self-Sustaining Hydrogen Production Technology

 An application where grid power is driving the electrolyzer can be located at any point on the existing grid.
 Installed right at point of gas distribution or consumption.

-This is workable because the current draw in Amps to power the (G.E.E.) cell is exceptionally low.
+This is workable because the current draw in Amps to power the Ion Accelerator is exceptionally low.
 For example the 24 cubic meter cell requiring 19kWh of electricity, demands around 80 Amps of current draw at 240 Volts, compared to 18,000 Amps at 80 Volts for conventional electrolyzers.
 The current draw, rather than voltage, is what taxes the power grid.
 Conventional methods will require larger size cabling and a complete multibillion dollar grid upgrade.